git-tfs/git-tfs/Releasing.md

 Normally, you should do this:

-1. Update the version in VERSION and Version.cs, commit, tag.
+1. Make sure your HEAD is clean and that it is the same as the upstream master!

+    git ls-remote https://github.com/git-tfs/git-tfs.git refs/heads/master
+    git rev-parse HEAD
+    git status

-2. Build the release:
+2. Build the release and include the version (e.g. X.Y.Z).

-    msbuild Release.proj /t:Release
+    msbuild Release.proj /t:Release /p:Version=vX.Y.Z

 3. Upload the release somewhere.